Unlock opportunities in corporate communication and law

 About the program

-The Bachelor of Communication (Business) offers students foundational studies in Communication and Media with a major in Marketing.
-Students may also choose to specialise by taking a second Communication major from one of ten areas: Advertising, Communication & Society, Corporate Storytelling, Creative Writing, Digital Media, Film & TV, Journalism, Media Studies, Social Media, and Public Relations.
+The Bachelor of Communication (Business) offers students foundational studies in Communication and Media with a specialist major in Marketing.
+Bond’s flexible Bachelor of Communication (Business) degree provides you with many opportunities to personalise your learning.
+In addition to a Marketing major, you may choose another specialty major or minor from one of ten Communication areas: Advertising, Communication and Society, Corporate Storytelling, Creative Writing, Digital Media, Film and Television, Journalism, Media Studies, Social Media, and Public Relations.
+As part of your studies, you may produce marketing strategies and advertising and public relations campaigns for real clients as well as blogs, podcasts, published media stories, and websites.
+You will also gain a sound insight into human society through studies in communication theory, including gender and intercultural communication.
+Some professional positions for those obtaining the Bachelor of Communication (Business) are social media marketing specialist, communications officer, marketing communication and public relations specialist, strategic communication manager, sales representative, campaign manager, research communications officer, copywriter, and web developer.
 The Bachelor of Laws prepares students for a career as a legal professional, both within Australia and overseas.
 It provides students with a thorough grounding in essential areas of substantive law and access to a wide choice of law elective subjects, including the option of completing a specialisation.
 An integrated skills and professionalism program is embedded in the degree and focuses on core legal skills essential to the practice of law.
 The Bachelor of Laws provides an engaging learning experience that challenges students academically and prepares them practically for a legal career.
 Show less

 |Duration||11 semesters (3 years 8 months)|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|